Rose-crowned fruit dove: Description

+Distribution and habitat

 The rose-crowned fruit dove is distributed in lowland rainforests of northern and eastern Australia, and monsoon forests of northern Australia, Lesser Sunda Islands and Maluku Islands of Indonesia.
 The diet consists mainly of various fruits, palms and vines.
 The female usually lays a single white egg.

 Widespread and common throughout its large range, the rose-crowned fruit dove is evaluated as Least Concern on the IUCN Red List of Threatened Species.